The International Hotel Law Review: Italy

 In particular, a proper due diligence should check the building permit and any relevant permit concerning possible works, modifications, carried out after the completion of the building; the fire prevention certificate, the right of use certificate, all the plants certificate, the cadastral plan and its correspondence to the real existing building and the energy certificate.

 In the case of lack of conformity between the building and the building permit and or the cadastral plan, the notary cannot proceed with the sale agreement.
-It should be pointed out that any purchase agreement of a real estate asset based in Italy has to be signed before a public notary, otherwise the contract is not valid.
+Any purchase agreement of a real estate asset based in Italy has to be signed before a public notary, otherwise the contract is not valid.

 Should the building not correspond to the building permit, the seller should be asked to either require a permit authorising the lack of conformities – if possible – or to demolish the portion of the building not authorised, as the lack of correspondence between the building and the permit is a criminal violation and an administrative breach by the owner at the time of the inspection, even if the breach was done by a previous owner.